anna-kapitonova/RNA_seq_synucleinopathies_NO/README.md

 [1_download_data_and_QC.sh](./1_download_data_and_QC.sh)

 #### Alignment
-STAR alignment against GRCh38 human genome was performed with resulting bam files and genecounts option:
+STAR alignment against GRCh38 human genome was performed with resulting bam files and GeneCounts option:

 [2_alignment_to_reference.sh](./2_alignment_to_reference.sh)